streamingfast/graph-improvement-proposals/gips/0009-arbitration-charter.md

 ## 7. Data Availability
 In order for an Arbitrator to settle a dispute correctly, they must have access to the following data, which is not stored on-chain:
 - The subgraph manifest, schema and mappings.
+- Any relavent Substreams packages
 - The query body (for query disputes).

-If the Arbitrator cannot access any of this data via the IPFS network, then they must resolve the dispute as a *Draw*.
+If the Arbitrator cannot access any of this data via the IPFS network or [the Substreams registry](https://substreams.dev), then they must resolve the dispute as a *Draw*.

 ## 8. Maximum allowable slashing for query disputes
 Indexers should only be slashed for a maximum of once per epoch per allocation.